-In most cases, a death attack allows the victim a Fortitude save to avoid the effect, but if the save fails, the creature takes a large amount of damage, which might cause it to die instantly.
+In most cases, a death attack allows the victim a Fortitude save to avoid the effect, but if the save fails, the character dies instantly.

 - Raise dead doesn't work on someone killed by a death attack or effect. - Death attacks slay instantly.
 A victim cannot be made stable and thereby kept alive. - In case it matters, a dead character, no matter how he died, has hit points equal to or less than his negative Constitution score. - The spell death ward protects against these attacks.